-In order to provide our programs free of charge, First Saturday PDX has developed partnerships with several organizations over the years, including the Portland Lan Su Chinese Garden, Northwest China Council, Portland State University, Portland Art Museum, University of Oregon, Oregon State University, Hoyt Arboretum, Portland Suzhou Sister City Association, Portland Community College, Northwest Natural Gas, Portland Japanese Garden, the Port of Portland, Swarthmore College, Willamette University, and Reed College.
+In order to provide our programs free of charge, First Saturday PDX has developed partnerships with several organizations over the years, including the Portland Lan Su Chinese Garden, Portland Chinese Museum, Northwest China Council, Portland State University, Portland Art Museum, University of Oregon, Oregon State University, Hoyt Arboretum, Portland Suzhou Sister City Association, Portland Community College, Northwest Natural Gas, Portland Japanese Garden, the Port of Portland, Swarthmore College, Willamette University, and Reed College.

 Established in 1980, Northwest China Council (NWCC) is a non-partisan, non-political, dues-based 501(c)3 non-profit educational organization, dedicated to promoting greater understanding of Chinese culture, business, and contemporary affairs; and to be a regional resource, providing educational programs, information services, and foreign trade expertise in Oregon and southwest Washington.
 NWCC sponsors lectures, seminars, and workshops; offers Mandarin Chinese language classes; organizes China Business Network events; and leads to unique cultural and business tours to China.
 It is located in Portland, OR.
 Learn more at www.nwchina.org.

 The Asian Art Council (AAC) is a collection of volunteering members led by the Curator of Asian Art that provides opportunities to learn about Asian art and cultures.
 Members plan and enjoy lectures, study groups and social events.
 Join a travel group to visit Asian countries, collections, and exhibitions around the United States.
 Learn more at portlandartmuseum.org/support/councils/asian-art-council.